eric-price-ok/bordful/docs/currencies.md

 2. Format the numbers appropriately
 3. Convert to a normalized value (in USD) for sorting and filtering

+### Cryptocurrency Display

+Stablecoins (like USDT, USDC) use the dollar symbol ($) but display their currency code (e.g., $50,000/year (USDT)) to differentiate them from USD.

+Major cryptocurrencies display with their own symbols (₿ for Bitcoin, Ξ for Ethereum) or with the dollar symbol and their currency code for others.

 ### Configuration Options

 In your `config.ts` file, you can configure currency-related settings: